sunrise-choir/spec/spec.md

     - intuitively: Natural numbers are sorted ascendingly
     - formally:
       - if there is an entry with the key `"0"` (`30` in bytes), the entry must be the first to be serialized
-      - all entries whose keys begin with a nonzero decimal digit (1 - 9, `31` - `39` in bytes) followed by zero or more arbitrary decimal digits (0 - 9, `30` - `39` in bytes), must be serialized before all other entries (but after an entry with key `"0"` if one exists).
+      - all entries whose keys begin with a nonzero decimal digit (1 - 9, `31` - `39` in bytes) followed by zero or more arbitrary decimal digits (0 - 9, `30` - `39` in bytes) and consists solely of such digits, must be serialized before all other entries (but after an entry with key `"0"` if one exists).
 Amongst themselves, these keys are sorted:
         - by length first (ascending), using
         - numeric value as a tie breaker (the key whose raw bytes interpreted as a natural number are larger is serialized later)
           - note that this coincides with sorting the decimally encoded numbers by numeric value